kristopolous/DRR/indycast.net/about.md

 The project's objectives:

- * **Non-commercial:** A way to support and provide listener supported radio in a convenient manner.
+ * **Non-commercial:** A way to provide listener-supported radio in a convenient manner.
- * **Free:** Although it's just a platform, it doesn't feel right charging people for it.
+ * **Free:** Let's try to build a community instead of always looking to make a buck.
  * **Distributed:** People from other places can join the network using their stations without much effort.
  * **Hackable:** Every device and reasonable way of listening to content is supported.

 ## Architecture

-Since there's no money behind this, it is done cheaply with a low barrier to entry for participation.
+Since there's no money behind this, it's done cheaply with a low barrier to entry for participation.
 People are encouraged to run and manage their own servers for their favorite radio station.

 The solution seeks to be:

  * **Simple**: Easy and quick to setup.
  * **Small**: A small-footprint, unobtrusive system that can piggy-back on servers doing other things.
- * **Customizable**: Highly configurable With reasonable defaults.
+ * **Customizable**: Highly configurable with reasonable defaults.
  * **Efficient**: Able to be use minimal disk and network resources.
  * **Self-contained**: Able to be run multiple times on the same machine for different stations.